-2009: Played in the Ivan Hlinka Tournament for the US.
+2009: Kevin Lind played in the Ivan Hlinka Tournament for the US.

-2009-10: Played for the USHL Chicago Steel where he posted 6 goals and 10 assists in 55 games.
+2009-10: Lind played for the USHL Chicago Steel where he posted 6 goals and 10 assists in 55 games.
 He also posted 76 PIM.
 Was drafted in the sixth round by the Anaheim Ducks.

 2010-11: Lind skated in 32 of 44 games for Notre Dame and was one of nine freshman to see significant ice-time. as the Fighting Irish finished second in the CCHA and advanced to the Frozen Four.
 Lind finished the season with 1 goal and 10 assists and was +7 with 24 PMs.
 He skated in four post-season games, including the Frozen Four semifinal game against eventual national champion Minnesota-Duluth.